kiykomi/DevOps_online_Odesa_2021Q4/m7/Task7.1/readme.md

 if [[ "$#" == "0" ]]
 then
-        echo "For this script actually next arguments:" echo -e "\033[32m For display the IP addresses and symbolic names of all hosts in the current subnet use argument --all" echo -e "\033[33m For display a list of open system TCP ports use  argument --target (example ./script_a.sh --target 192.168.1.*" echo -e "\033[0m"
+        echo "For this script actually next arguments:" echo -e "\033[32m For display the IP addresses and symbolic names of all hosts in the current subnet use argument --target" echo -e "\033[33m For display a list of open system TCP ports use  argument --target (example ./script_a.sh --all 192.168.1.*" echo -e "\033[0m"
         exit 0
 fi

 # Block  of script where is checking conditions of input parameter.
-if [ "$1" == "--all" ]
+if [ "$1" == "--target" ]
 then
         portscan

-elif [ "$1" == "--target" ]
+elif [ "$1" == "--all" ]
 then
         netscan $2
 fi